 Narrowing Things Down

-The best safety razor for sensitive skin are razors that have been designed with sensitive skin in mind.
-They provide a close, comfortable shave without causing any irritation or redness.
+The best razor for sensitive skin is a razor that has been designed with sensitive skin in mind.
+It provides a close, comfortable shave without causing any irritation or redness.

 Combining all the science, variables, and interactions above, here are some suggested safety razors specifically for “sensitive skin” (in no particular order):